-In a matter of days, the Japanese brand will start selling its updated Seiko Prospex Solar Diver (Ref.
-SBDJ007) quartz diving watch.
-Being equipped with Seiko’s own solar-powered Caliber V157 movement that, as you have probably already guessed, harnesses solar energy in order to constantly recharge its on-board battery, the new time keeper will run out of juice long after your kids get tired with it and sell it on Craigslist.
+Equipped with Seiko’s own solar-powered Caliber V157 movement that harnesses solar energy in order to constantly recharge its onboard battery, the updated Seiko Prospex Solar Diver (Ref.
+SBDJ007) will run out of juice long after your kids get tired with it and sell it on Craigslist.

 Its legibility will probably only increase deep under water when the huge seconds/minutes markers will not be visible, while the oversized hour markers and diamond-shaped luminous elements on the open-worked hour and minute hands, as well as the round counterweight on the second hand, will glow brightly in the dark.

-As far as I understand, the watch will be strictly JDM, but there are already a number of web-sites offering the timekeeper at about $250 USD, which makes it a very nice choice for a person that needs an accurate and reliable companion for some recreational diving or just snorkeling.
+As far as I understand, the watch will be strictly JDM, but there are already a number of websites offering the timekeeper at about $250 USD, which makes it a nice choice for a person that needs an accurate and reliable companion for some recreational diving or just snorkeling.

 See also: 2013 Seiko SARZ033 Automatic Series